Do I have to file?

 here.
 During busy periods, you may not be able to receive help immediately.
 A staff member will get back to you as soon as possible.
 Remember, this may be a while during peak periods.
 There are only limited staff available.
 Be patient.

 No. The rule is quite specific.
 Annual Emissions Reports are due by May 1 of each year.

 Specific Report Questions

 Where does the data that was sent to me come from?

-Data on the Annual Emission Report comes from the Bureau’s emission inventory database (ICEMAN).
+Data on the Annual Emissions Report comes from the Bureau’s emission inventory database (ICEMAN).
 ICEMAN is the Bureau’s enterprise data system which in addition to emission inventory data, also includes data on fee payments, permit tracking and inspections.
-Data specific to annual emission reporting comes from permit applications, previous annual emission reports and source inspections.
+Data specific to Annual Emissions Reporting comes from permit applications, previous Annual Emissions Reports and source inspections.

 Does everyone complete the same type of report?